 Having so much fun for so little must make one hungry!
 Kalamaja, Tallinn's quickly developing hipsterville is great for tasty budget meals in simple yet chic interiors and cool outdoor terraces.
 Look for cafes, bars and restaurants in Telliskivi street area but make sure to book ahead when going for a dinner, as the places tend to get packed early on (TIP: Kalamaja area is great for parties too!).

 From low-star hotels to home accommodation and campsites, there's many options for accommodation located all around Tallinn.
 Similarly to most European capitals, you'll also find active AirBnB and Couchsurfing communities here in Tallinn.

 Just enter your budget and room requirements, and find a suitable accommodation today at visitestonia.com/accommodation

 To start with: pick up a nice glossy city guide and a map from Tallinn Tourist Information centre OR cut right to the online and offline travel apps available for downloading in Tallinn's many free Wi-Fi areas.

 Take a free tour!
 Traveller Tours holds a weekly free tour in Tallinn’s Old Town.
 As you can probably imagine, the tour is among the most popular ones in Tallinn so make sure to book and secure a place beforehand not to miss out.

 Come and see how arty Tallinn is!
-Many galleries in Tallinn invite you to drop in between Tuesdays and Sundays, and some of them offer free admission throughout the year (look for Tallinn Art Hall Gallery and Tallinn City Gallery).
+Many galleries in Tallinn invite you to drop in between Tuesdays and Sundays, and some of them offer free admission throughout the year (look for Tallinn Art Hall Gallery , Tallinn City Gallery and Contemporary Art Museum Estonia).
 If you’re looking to take in as much as possible, try Tallinn Card which gives free and discount access to nearly 100 attractions including shops, cafes and restaurants.